-The ski-and-ride combo is put together by Mainely Ski & Ride, a company started by Portlander Mary-Theresa Tringale (aka, M-T) five years ago.
+The ski-and-ride combo is put together by Mainely Ski & Ride, a company started by Portlander Mary-Theresa Tringale (aka, M-T) six years ago.
 M-T has one goal: To get you to the ski mountain.
 Even if you don’t have a car.
 Or you hate driving that far and would rather nap for two hours and simply wake up in front of the base lodge.

 I can appreciate that.
 Sunday River and Sugarloaf (the two mountains Mainely Ski & Rides currently goes to) are a bit of a cruise.
 And after a long day on the slopes, the two-hour ride home can seem…really long.
 I’ve certainly done the drive enough times to know.
 Perhaps you have, too.